AI-Native Company

 It is a company designed around AI as part of the operating layer: how work is assigned, how context is carried, how decisions are recorded, how results are verified, and how humans stay in control.

-Most companies are trying to add AI to the side of the org chart.
+That distinction matters because most companies are still adding AI to the side of the org chart.
 They buy a tool, wire it into a chat window, and ask people to become better prompt writers.
 Some of that helps.
-It can make individual workers faster.
-It can reduce blank-page work.
-It can automate pieces of support, research, analysis, or writing.
+It can make individual workers faster, reduce blank-page work, and automate pieces of support, research, analysis, or writing.

 But that is not yet an AI-native company.